-3. Stone County Should Strengthen Passwords and Set All Individual Passwords to Expire on a Periodic Basis.
+1. Stone County Should Strengthen Passwords and Set All Individual Passwords to Expire on a Periodic Basis.

-During our review, and as reported in prior year's audit report, we noted Stone County is using some parameters associated with password strength that meet industry standard best practices.
+During our review, we noted Stone County is using some parameters associated with password strength that meet industry standard best practices.
 However, the County has some password parameters that do not meet these standards, thereby creating unnecessary risk for Stone County information assets.
 Also, security settings revealed that users' passwords were not set to expire.
 All passwords should be set to expire in accordance with a policy to be determined by Stone County.